-Women Against Abuse’s two 24-hour emergency safe havens provide free services to women and children who are victims of domestic violence.
+Women Against Abuse’s two 24-hour emergency safe havens provide free services to survivors of domestic violence of any gender identity.
 Services include:

 - Up to 90 days of shelter

 - Case management

 - Individual and group counseling

 - Children’s health assessments

 - Emergency relocation funds (as available)